RevenueHunt/docs/docs/reference/quiz-builder.md

 **Preview Results:** - Displays a preview link which opens this response on the results page.

-**recalculate recommendations** - Recalculates the responses acording to the current quiz setup.
+**recalculate recommendations** - Recalculate the responses according to the current quiz setup.

 **resend notifications** - Triggers the response again, which results in all the data being re-sent.
 This will cause the emails or data redirections to integrations to be triggered again.